8ouncesfresh mozzarella slicesmore if you want (sub dairy-free or regular grated mozzarella)

 Instructions

-Make Meat Sauce: bring a large cast iron skillet** to medium-high heat.
-Add ground beef and Italian sausage.
+Make Meat Sauce: bring a large cast iron skillet to medium-high heat.
+Add ½ pound lean ground beef and ½ pound ground Italian sausage.
 Move around pan until the meat is cooked through, drain excess grease.
-Add onion and garlic.
+Add onion and 2-3 teaspoons garlic.
 Move around pan with the cooked meat until onion starts to soften, approx. 2-3 minutes.
-Add marinara sauce, fresh basil, oregano, kosher salt, ground black pepper and crushed red pepper flakes (if using).
+Add 24 ounces marinara sauce, ¼ cup fresh basil, 2 teaspoons kosher salt, 1 teaspoon dried oregano leaves, ¼ teaspoon ground black pepper and ¼ teaspoon red pepper flakes (if using).
 Stir to combine.
 Taste and add any additional salt or basil, as desired.
 Let simmer, uncovered, while you make the ricotta.

-Bake: Cover with foil and place in the oven, middle rack, at 350 degrees for 25 minutes.
+Bake: Cover with foil and place in the oven, middle rack, for 25 minutes.
 Remove from oven and remove the foil.
-Cover with fresh mozzarella and return to the oven, uncovered, until cheese is melted (about 10 minutes).
+Cover with 8 ounces fresh mozzarella slices and return to the oven, uncovered, until cheese is melted (about 10 minutes).

 Serve: Remove and let cool slightly.
 It is almost impossible to remove all the water from the zucchini so you may have some settling on the sides - my best advice is to simply use a turkey baster or spoon to remove any excess liquid.
 Garnish with fresh basil and grated parmesan cheese.